n0art/MothMan/about.md

 # MothMan

-This text appears in the overlay opened by the `ABOUT` label.
-Click `X` to close and return to the 3D view.
 UNINVITED

 Reposting Martina Menegon's statement created in response to the Wiener Festwochen festival's invitation of Peter Thiel

 As a participating curator and artist of TRANSMYTHICAL (a project by the Transmediale Kunst class, with student interventions, installations, performances, concerts, workshops), I condemn Milo Rau's decision to invite Peter Thiel to the Wiener Festwochen.